Please visit our website for more information about our organization.

 All potential adopters must submit an adoption application and are screened.
 All horses are adopted with a adoption contract (called Horse Adoption Agreement and Conditional Bill of Sale).
 It includes a 60-day trial period, a one year probationary period and a two year Right of First Refusal.
 It is a conditional lifetime bill of sale and all requirements and restrictions contained in the contract, including but not limited to TROT to regain ownership, care, custody and control of the Adopted Horse, shall remain in effect regardless of change or purported changes in ownership or possession of the Adopted Horse at a later date.

 All adopters are required to provide written status reports with pictures in the third, sixth and twelve month.
 Out of state adopters will have more frequent reporting requirements.
-We also perform random site visits.
-The Adopted Horse must never be raced or sold at auction.
+We also may perform random site visits.
+The Adopted Horse must never be raced or sold at auction or sent to slaughter.
 We need to ensure that each horse is thriving as we owe it to them.
 We also owe this to the owners and trainers who donated these horses to our program.

 All adopters must be approved before making an appointment to see our horses.

 For more information on our adoption process, please visit the Adoption & Fostering page on our website - http://tampatrot.org/adoption_fostering.html.

-Thoroughbred Retirement of Tampa, Inc. (also known as T.R.O.T. or TROT) is a 501(c)(3) dedicated to the safe retirement from racing, rehabilitation, retraining and re-homing of Tampa's racing Thoroughbreds.
+Thoroughbred Retirement of Tampa, Inc. (also known as T.R.O.T. or TROT) is a Thoroughbred aftercare program and 501(c)(3) dedicated to the safe retirement from racing, rehabilitation, retraining and re-homing of Tampa's racing Thoroughbreds.

 TROT recognizes the potential that retiring Thoroughbreds offer, and is able to assist them transition to the next phase of their lives.
 With the support of owners, trainers and the community, we can raise awareness about the importance of Thoroughbred retirement and make a difference in the lives of these athletes.

 TROT started out as Thunder Bay Horse Rescue, Inc. in 2003.
-In 2009, the name changed to Thoroughbred Retirement of Tampa, Inc. After meeting with Tampa Bay Downs and the Tampa Bay Downs HBPA before the 2009/2010 live racing meet, TROT became the official Thoroughbred retirement program for the track.
+In 2009, the name changed to Thoroughbred Retirement of Tampa, Inc. After meeting with Tampa Bay Downs and the Tampa Bay Downs HBPA before the 2009/2010 live racing meet, TROT became the official Thoroughbred aftercare program for the track.